63677psd/Psych-Exploration/README.md

 To run the website locally, run `index.js` after setting up the node package.
 The website has also been compiled into a static site which is in the `dist` folder and can be viewed [here](https://bradybhalla.github.io/psych-exploration).

+Topics such as algorithms, types of machine learning, neural networks, and genetic algorithms are explained alongside interactive simulations.

 **Update 7/06/2024** - Update readme